Preventing Namespace Confusion

 To protect a repository from dependency/namespace confusion in Nexus Repository 3:

-1. Navigate to Nexus Repository 3 and sign in.
+1. Navigate to Nexus Repository 3 and sign in

 3. Select Repositories from the sidebar.

-4. Select the hosted repository with your proprietary components.
+4. Select the hosted repository with your proprietary components

-5. Click the checkbox under Proprietary Components
+5. Select the checkbox under Proprietary Components

-6. Click Save
+6. Select Save

 To protect a repository from dependency/namespace confusion in jFrog Artifactory:

-Components can be removed from the namespace confusion list.
+Component namespaces can be removed from the namespace confusion list.
 Removing a component from this list will allow you to download public versions of the removed component.
 This is useful if you uploaded a 3rd party component to a protected repository.

 To remove a component from the Namespace Confusion List: